alexbandada11-svg/DSAMidterm/DSAMidterms.md

 9. Create a new file "helloWorld.html" (*The file should also appear in the folder that is previously created*).
 10. Create an account in https://github.com and use this account in Git.
 11. Create a public respository in GitHub.
-12. Copy the following from codemy:
+12. Copy the following from codemy and type it in Git Bash:

   git config --global user.name "Your Name"
   git config --global user.email "you@youraddress.com"